espebra/filebin2/README.md

 The API request used to approve a bin is an authenticated `PUT /admin/approve/{bin}`

+#### `--metrics-username` (default: not set)

+The username used for authentication to the `/metrics` endpoint for Prometheus metrics.
+If the username is not set, this endpoint is disabled.

+#### `--metrics-password` (default: not set)

+The password used for authentication to the `/metrics` endpoint for Prometheus metrics.
+If the username is not set, this endpoint is disabled.

+#### `--metrics-id` (default: hostname)

+The string used as the identification of the filebin instance in the Prometheus metrics.
+By default, this string is the `$HOSTNAME` environment variable.

+#### `--metrics-proxy-url` (default: not set)

+When this argument is set, Filebin will fetch the content from the URL specified and merge it with its own output on the `/metrics` endpoint.
+This can be useful when running another Prometheus exporter in the same operating system instance, for example to capture system metrics.

 #### `--mmdb string` (default: not set)

 The path to an mmdb formatted geoip database like GeoLite2-City.mmdb.
 This is optional.